Davidvandijcke/frechesTest_replication/README.md

 1. **SIPP Data** (Survey of Income and Program Participation)
    - Source: U.S. Census Bureau
-   - Years: 2008-2023
+   - Years: 2018-2023 (only these years are included and used)
-   - Used for occupation/industry transition analysis
+   - Used for occupation/industry transition analysis in Washington state

 2. **EORA Input-Output Tables**
    - Source: https://worldmrio.com/